 I might have become more active with the introduction of Stories, but I was still not present enough.

-In hindsight, it’s a shame because I could have made better use of all my years on Instagram.
+In hindsight, it’s a shame because I could have used all my years on Instagram better.
 Even exploiting its flaws like many did.

 Travel photography is also a very competitive niche: while I was a superstar in the early days of Tube shots, I was a drop in the ocean of travel photography.